LucasDelfino92/morrowindsharp/mwtools.md

 - You will need to repeat the process for each of the plugins that require cleaning.
 Once you are finished, close tes3cmd.

 The cleaned plugins will have overwritten the original plugins.

-## SYNCHRONIZING MOD MASTERS

-Sometimes a plugin you have installed will not have its masters synchronized.
-In practice, this means Morrowind will greet you with the following message:

-> One or more plugins could not find the correct versions of the master files they depend on.
-Errors may occur during load or game play.
-Check the "Warnings.txt" file for more information.

-To fix this, we have to synchronize our mod's masters.

-- Launch WryeMash in Mod Organizer.
-- In the **Mods** tab, you will see a list with all your plugins, both active and inactive.
-Plugins that do not need to have their masters synchronized have a **green box** next to them.
-Those that do need to have their masters synchronized will have a box of a different color.
-- Click on the faulty plugin, and a panel to the right will display the plugin's masters.
-Right click on either of them, and an **Update Masters** window will appear.
-Click **Yes**.
-- Once the window has closed, click on the **Save** button further below the same panel.

-Repeat this process for each of the faulty plugins in your load order.

 ## UPDATING SAVES